 - Red Rooster sedge

 Every year a new variety of plant comes out from almost every species.
 Botanists are tinkering with DNA and breeding to bring gardeners a vast selection of plant colors.
-If you haven’t found a red leaved plant in the species you desire just yet, wait another year to check and it will probably be available.
+If you haven’t found a red-leafed plant in the species you desire, wait another year, and it will probably be available.